-Anytime a driver fails to follow the right of way and causes a pedestrian accident, he or she may be held liable.
-In large part, left hand turn pedestrian accidents are so common because many drivers do not abide by safe driving laws.
-In the state of California, a driver must “begin signaling about 100 feet before making a left turn.”
-Drivers must also “look over their left shoulder, reduce their speed, stop behind the limit line, look left, then right, then left again.”
-Furthermore, they shouldn’t “cut the corner” of the oncoming lane.
+Anytime a driver fails to follow the right-of-way and causes a pedestrian accident, he or she may be held liable.
+Left-hand turn pedestrian accidents are so common because many drivers do not abide by safe driving laws.
+In California, a driver is required to signal about 100 feet before making a left turn.
+They are expected to check their surroundings to make sure it is safe for them to perform this action.
+Furthermore, they are encouraged not to cut the corner of an oncoming lane.

-The above mentioned regulations are all crucial because they serve to let pedestrians know that a driver is planning on making a left hand turn.
+The above stated regulations are all crucial because they serve to let pedestrians know a driver is planning on making a left-hand turn.
 As mentioned, all drivers are responsible for looking out for any pedestrians in an intersection.
-On the other hand, a pedestrian has a duty of care as well.
+On the other hand, a pedestrian has a duty of care, as well.

-Therefore, it is entirely possible for a pedestrian to share some degree of liability as well.
-For example, if a pedestrian was intoxicated or looking down at their phone when the accident took place, he or she may share some level of responsibility for causing a pedestrian accident.
+Therefore, it is possible for a pedestrian to share some degree of liability.
+For example, if a pedestrian was intoxicated or looking down at their phone when the accident took place, he or she will share some level of responsibility for causing a pedestrian accident.

 California is a comparative liability state, which means that liability -- and any resulting damages -- will be based on an individual’s degree of fault.
 This means that an aggrieved pedestrian may still qualify for some damages even if he or she is found partially liable for contributing to a pedestrian accident.